Ichijō Mikako: Later years and death

 Mikako photographed four years before her death.

 Mikako lived a very private life.
 However, in 1894, she was diagnosed with breast cancer and so moved into the Tokugawa family home, where she received treatment by Ryoun Takamatsu.
-The surgury did very little to help her, and on July 9, 1894, she died from her illness.
-Before her passing, she composed a death poem;
+The surgery did very little to help her, and on July 9, 1894, she died from her illness.
+Before her death, she composed a death poem;